Ruth ByrnePhD student, Associate Lecturer

 My thesis uses corpus linguistics; the machine-assisted analysis of language in very large bodies of text, to examine attitudes towards immigrants and refugees in nineteenth century newspapers.
 It is part of an ESRC Studentship in collaboration with the British Library.
-The aim of the project is not simply to answer a historical research question, but to provide a case study for what large digital corpora can offer to historians.
+Their vast digital collections give us an insight into the shifting language of immigration and refuge in Victorian Britain.

 Affiliated with CASS (Corpus Approaches to the Social Sciences)